FongKingAwesomeApps/meal-planner/DECISIONS.md

 - **Favourites sync to Worker** — currently localStorage only; if Dave selects a fav it doesn't appear on Jenn's device
 - **Coordinator picks approval sheet** — show each person's picks against their configured limits (e.g. "Seth — 2/3 picks, 1 Indulgent used"); brief analysis visible before approving
 - **`DECISIONS.md` committed to GitHub repo** — upload this file
+- **Health level selector for AI recipe generation** — when generating a new recipe, allow user to specify Light/Balanced/Indulgent target so AI generates to spec (e.g. "BBQ mac and cheese but make it Light")
+- **Macros on new recipe review page** — AI-generated recipes don't show estimated macros on the review/confirm screen before saving
+- **Macros at a glance on meal selection** — show brief macro summary (cal, protein, carbs, fat) inline on meal pills or as a quick-view on the meal list

 #### Family App
 - **Week plan read-only view** — Plan tab exists but needs verification it pulls fresh data from Worker and renders correctly
 - **Notifications to family on plan publish** — family members should get a push when the week's meals are set
 - **Limit bar dots** — Indulgent showing too many circles on family app in some cases
 - **Family picks status view** — after submitting picks, family members can see their selections in the app marked as "pending" or "approved"; resets automatically at the start of each new week so they can pick fresh
+- **"Is NAME coming?" prompt on Send Picks** — when family member taps Send Picks, show a quick confirmation that also asks if they're joining for dinner that week (feeds into guest count / pax tracking)

 ---